RicoJia/ricojia.github.io/_posts/2026/2026-03-16-charuco-board-detection.markdown

     - Deep Learning
 ---

-## Charuco
+## ChArUco Pose Estimation

-ChArUco is basically **chessboard + ArUco markers**.
-Aruco board:  Detect square fiducial markers directly.
-ChArUco board: Detect ArUco markers first, then use them to infer/interpolate chessboard corners.
-An **ArUco marker** is one black square marker with a binary ID pattern inside.
+A ChArUco board is basically a chessboard combined with ArUco markers.

+An **ArUco marker** is a square fiducial marker with a binary ID pattern inside it:

 ```text
 marker id=51